mooc-codes/SFND_2D_Feature_Matching/MP0.md

 SIFT -> neighborhood size distribution (5.03738, 35.8244)
 Keypoints : [ 138 132 124 137 134 140 137 148 159 137 ]
 ```

+### MP.8

+> Count the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors.
+In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8.